NeoNEXT/neoline/install/en_US.md

-# How to install NEOLine zip package
+# How to install NeoLine zip package

 1. Download the latest zip release from https://github.com/NeoNextClub/neoline/releases.
 Unzip neoline-xxx.zip and remember the unzipped neoline directory path.